What is a Green Team?

 Integrating Sustainability into your Goals and Competencies for PSU Performance Management (SUS-008)

-Take this one-hour workshop to learn how to incorporate sustainability-related goals into your YOU@PSU professional development planning.
+Take this one-hour workshop to learn how to incorporate sustainability-related goals into your professional development planning.
 Participants will be guided through the goal development process, aligning personal goals with those of their unit’s and the University’s Strategic Plan priorities.
 With the upcoming Performance Management goal setting scheduled for June 1st to August 31st, this workshop will make the process easy.

 During this one-hour orientation, you will learn about the Green Teams program, its benefits and how to start one in your unit and share ideas with others.
 There is no cost for this training.
 We do ask that you register, whether or not you will attend in person, so that we can know how many people to expect.
 Sessions are offered almost every month via Adobe Connect, and some of them are also available in person.
 The full roster of dates and times and registration is available online.